Welcome to today's edition of the Rush 24-7 podcast.

 Everything's a scandal.

-A terrorist of the good guys, Bush is the enemy.
+Bush is the enemy.

-I'm telling you, they've worn out their wealth, and people simply don't have the capacity to believe all this stuff.
+And people simply don't have the capacity to believe all this stuff.

 After a while, you start saying, as they're saying now, come on.

-I mean, it's it's nothing can be this bad.
+I mean, nothing can be this bad.

 No person can be this big a monster.

-Besides real world experience, and my life tells me it isn't as bad as you say.
+Besides real-world experience, and my life tells me it isn't as bad as you say.

 It'll only be as bad as you say if we elect you.